nerun/remastersys/README.md

 The program is still **under development, with many bugs**.
 However, it is already possible to see many new features compared to the original **remastersys**:

 * Full internationalization (scripts, menu entries and desktop files).
 Easy to create locales for other languages with Poedit.
 Defaults to English, but Brazilian Portuguese is also available.
-* All scripts have been revised, improving source code formatting and several minor performance improvements.
+* All scripts have been revised, adding several improvements to source code, including more readable formatting, increased performance, various bug fixes, visual improvements of terminal messages and code optimization.
-* Improved terminal messages, fixed many small errors and added a few visual improvements.
-Many improvements are being made to the GUI as well.
 * Updated versions of Isolinux (4.02 > 6.04) and Memtest86 (4.00 > 4.3.7).
 Also added Memtest86+ v6.00-beta3 to Live CD.
 * Changed makesquashfs' compression method from gzip to zstd.
 Zstd generates images up to 10% smaller in almost half the time.
 * Updated icons and images.